Skip to main content

 Immunogenicity Risk Assessment A comprehensive risk assessment is performed, considering both product-related factors and patient-related factors.
 This includes developing and validating assays to detect anti-drug antibodies during clinical use.

-This rigorous, science-based approach ensures that the benefits of a are weighed against its potential risks.
+This rigorous, science-based approach ensures that the benefits of a peptide therapy are weighed against its potential risks.
 For the clinician, this academic framework underscores the importance of a deep understanding of the product being prescribed, meticulous patient selection, and vigilant monitoring throughout the course of therapy.
 It is a commitment to a standard of care that prioritizes patient safety and optimal outcomes above all else.

 References